-- alternates appointed by each Member of the Executive Board shall act in the absence of its representative in all his functions. - 3.
-In electing Members to the Executive Board, the General Conference shall have regard to the diversity of cultures and a balanced geographical distribution. - 4. (a) Members of the Executive Board shall serve from the close of the session of the General Conference which elected them until the close of the second ordinary session of the General Conference following their election.
-The General Conference shall, at each of its ordinary sessions, elect the number of Members of the Executive Board required to fill vacancies occurring at the end of the session. - (b) Members of the Executive Board are eligible for reelection.
+- 3. In electing Members to the Executive Board, the General Conference shall have regard to the diversity of cultures and a balanced geographical distribution. - 4. (a) Members of the Executive Board shall serve from the close of the session of the General Conference which elected them until the close of the second ordinary session of the General Conference following their election.
+The General Conference shall, at each of its ordinary sessions, elect the number of Members of the Executive Board required to fill vacancies occurring at the end of the session. - (b) Members of the Executive Board are eligible for re-election.
 Re-elected Members of the Executive Board shall endeavour to change their representatives on the Board. - 5.
 In the event of the withdrawal from the Organization of a Member of the Executive Board, its term of office shall be terminated on the date when the withdrawal becomes effective.